Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations

 \section{Learning an ergodicity transformation}

-In scenarios like the coin toss game, due to the perfect information of future returns, it is possible to derive a suitable transformation analytically---for a more detailed discussion, we refer the reader to~\cite{peters2018time}.
+In scenarios like the coin toss game, due to the perfect information of future returns, it is possible to derive a suitable transformation analytically---for a more detailed discussion, we refer the reader to~\citet{peters2018time}.
 However, the true power of reinforcement learning (RL) lies in its ability to handle complex environments for which we lack accurate analytical expressions.
 Therefore, it is desirable to learn transformations directly from data.

+In this section, we develop an algorithm for learning such a transformation from data.
+In particular, we show how for a time-series of returns we can learn a transformation that transforms them into returns with increments that (approximately) follow \eqref{eqn:reward_bm}.
+For the coin-toss game, where different policies amount to different choices of $F$, learning such a transformation once would be sufficient as the policy does not change the problem structure---choosing the logarithm always yields erogidc increments, no matter the choice of $F$.
+In the general RL setup, this might be different.
+We discuss how to embed the transformation into an RL algorithm that can handle also such cases in \secref{sec:proof_of_concept}.

-The central characteristic of the transformation is that it should render the increments of the transformed return ergodic.
-Ideally, we aim for a transformation whose increments are independent and identically distributed (\iid).
+The central characteristic of the transformation is captured by \eqref{eqn:reward_bm}: we want the increments to be ergodic and, in particular, to be independent and identically distributed (\iid) with constant variance.
 However, determining this \iid property with a high degree of accuracy, especially from real-world data, can be challenging.
-Instead, we approximate the behavior of the transform to that of a variance-stabilizing transform. \begin{defi}[ \cite{bartlett1947use}] A \emph{variance stabilizing transform} is defined as
+Instead, we approximate the behavior of the transform to that of a variance-stabilizing transform. \begin{defi}[\citet{bartlett1947use}] A \emph{variance stabilizing transform} is defined as